Plant & Animal Species Guide

 Bushmint

 Bushmint has small white flowers that are spotted with purple throughout the summer and fall.
 This forb is heat and cold resistant, making it adaptable to several environments.
-If you get close enough, bushmint will smell like mint!
+If you get close enough, Bushmint will smell like mint!
 More info: Audubon

 Blue Salvia

-Blue salvia, also known as blue sage, grows up to five feet tall and can be found throughout central America.
+Blue Salvia, also known as Blue Sage, grows up to five feet tall and can be found throughout Central America.
 This plant has beautiful blue flowers that attract pollinators such as bees and butterflies.
 Its name, salvia, means “healer,” referring to the plant’s medicinal applications.
 More info: USDA

 Missouri Ironweed

-Missouri ironweed has a large number of petals on each flower and fuzzy stems and leaves.
+Missouri Ironweed has a large number of petals on each flower and fuzzy stems and leaves.
 Its flowers, that are usually a magenta color, bloom from mid to late summer.
 Because of the hairy stems and leaves, the overall appearance of the plant looks gray.
 More info: Missouri Department of Conservation

 Blue Mistflower